-Examples of HABIT activities include playing the drums, holding onto a toy steering wheel, and catching a ball.
-By encouraging children to use both hands during play, they’re more likely to perform the repetitions necessary to develop bilateral coordination skills.
+Examples of activities that may be involved in HABIT include playing the drums, holding onto a toy steering wheel, and catching a ball.
+By encouraging children to engage both hands during play, they’re more likely to perform the repetitions necessary to develop bilateral coordination skills.

 5. Botox Injections

-If spasticity in the hands is severe and does not respond to other treatments, surgery may minimize contractures.
+If spasticity in the hands is severe and does not respond to other treatments, surgery may be recommended.